antleaf/doapr/webroot/content/repositories/biohackrxiv.md

 record_count: 'Full text : 17'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Multidisciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://biohackrxiv.org/
-user_committees: 'Yes : Active moderation board members'
+user_committees: 'Yes : Active moderation board members   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The